folixg/pause-on-lock/README.md

 ## Compatibility

-Should run with all Ubuntu releases >= 16.04
+Should work with all Ubuntu releases >= 16.04